Norfolk Four

 These four were among a total of eight men whom the Norfolk Police indicted and initially prosecuted as suspects in what the prosecution said was a multiple offender crime.
 Three men, named by others from the four, were released and their charges dismissed, because of lack of evidence against them.
 Omar Ballard, a man who had an independent association with the Boskos, was the last arrested for this crime in March 1999 after it was found his DNA matched that at the crime scene, and was the only match made.
 He confessed in March and April 1999 and insisted that he committed the rape and murder of Moore-Bosko by himself, but the prosecution continued to press the theory of a group crime.
 In 2000, Ballard pleaded guilty and was sentenced to 100 years in prison, 59 of which were suspended by the court.
 Forensic evidence is consistent with his account that there were no other participants.

 Each of the Norfolk Four had confessed to the police about these crimes, but later recanted their confessions, saying they had been threatened and coerced by Norfolk detectives, and their confessions were false.
 Williams and Dick pleaded guilty to rape and murder before trial, under threat of receiving the death penalty.
 Dick testified for the state in trials in 1999 and 2000 against the other two defendants.
 Each of their DNA was excluded from matching that collected in evidence from the scene.
 As there was virtually no physical evidence against them, Wilson and Tice were convicted by juries based on their confessions.
-With the plea deals and trial, Tice, Williams, and Dick, were convicted of both rape and capital murder, and sentenced to one or more life sentences without the possibility of parole (LWOP).
+With the plea deals and trial, Tice, Williams, and Dick, were convicted of both rape and capital murder, and sentenced to one or more life sentences without the possibility of parole.
 Wilson was acquitted of murder but convicted of rape; he was sentenced and served 8½ years in prison.